-A postdoctoral position is available for a motivated recent graduate with a PhD degree in Neuroscience or closely related field interested in studying the molecular basis of synaptic transmission and plasticity.
+A postdoctoral position is available now (2022) for a graduate with a PhD degree in Neuroscience or closely related field interested in studying the molecular basis of synaptic transmission and plasticity.
 Full-time position, NIH pay scale commensurate with experience.
 Full benefits.
-Applicants must have earned their PhD in the past two years in Neuroscience or a closely related field.
-Experience with electrophysiology or advanced imaging techniques highly desirable, and the ability to work with rodents is required.
+Applicants must have earned their PhD in the past two years.
+Experience with electrophysiology, advanced imaging techniques, or synaptic biochemistry highly desirable, and the ability to work with rodents is required.
 Please have fluency in English and proven productivity with at least 1 first-authorship publication.

 The fellow will benefit from the dynamic environment of a recently established lab at the Center for Neuroscience, which houses more than 25 research groups investigating the entire scope of neuroscience, ranging from cellular and molecular neurobiology, through systems and developmental neuroscience, to studies of human perception, memory, language, and the nature of consciousness.
 Using cutting-edge technology and pioneering research techniques, the Center’s experts conduct discovery-driven science, leading to a better understanding of how the brain works and the development of new therapies to prevent, treat and potentially cure neurological and psychiatric disorders.
 Center for Neuroscience fellows benefit from numerous opportunities for career development, including participation in Advanced Graduate Training Programs, grant writing classes, and interactions with world-renowned speakers.